Abraham—Lot—The Passovers and Throughs

-It is at this event that the Lord accounts to Abraham righteousness because of his faith.
+It is at this event that the Lord recounts to Abraham his righteousness because of his faith.

-Another worthy observation to this event is in recalling when Lot and Abraham separate and God tells Abraham to look in every direction of the land assuring him of the promise He has made to him.
+Another worthy observation of this event is in recalling when Lot and Abraham separate God tells Abraham to look in every direction assuring him of the promise He has made to him.
 On this occasion, as Abraham struggles to gain his faith footing as he considers the natural circumstances about him, God asks him this time to look up.